LaughneyLab/Lung_Histological_Transformation/README.md

 ### Docker:

-To launch the relevant docker container, use:
+The relevant docker container is available on dockerhub:

-`docker import luad_sclc_ht < luad_sclc_ht.tar`
+`docker pull eearlie/luad_sclc_ht`

-See [Docker Save as Tar](https://dockerlabs.collabnix.com/beginners/saving-images-as-tar/) for more details.
+See [Docker Pull](https://docs.docker.com/engine/reference/commandline/pull/) for more details.

 ## Notebooks